pkarsy/rfboot/README.md

 - The actual bootloader, intended to be installed to the project's MCU (atmega328), via an ISP programmer.
-- A powerful utility (rftool) to easily create new projects using rfboot as bootloader.
+- A powerful utility (rftool) to easily create new projects (the directory structure) using rfboot as bootloader.
 The same utility used for code upload.
 Every new project has preconfigured the Makefiles, and "make isp" and "make send" do all the job  needed.
-- Instructions to build a usb2rf module, witch allows us to upload code to the target and, **equally important**, to use a Serial Terminal (like gtkterm) to send and receive text analogous to Serial.print()  and Serial.read().
+- Instructions to assemble a usb2rf module, witch allows us to upload code to the target and, **equally important**, to use a Serial Terminal (like gtkterm) to send and receive text, analogous to Serial.print()  and Serial.read().

 This project aims at speeding up and simplifying work-flow, by allowing the program to be